 - Inflammatory bowel diseases (IBD): Chronic inflammation of the digestive tract particularly the large intestine.
 Crohn’s disease and ulcerative colitis are the two most common IBDs.

 - Hemorrhoids: Swollen and painful blood vessels of the anal canal.

 Evolution of the Alimentary Canal in Animals

-The single-cell organisms, such as Porifera, can directly take up the by the process of phagocytosis or by endocytosis while in complex creatures specialized organs and tissues developed to carry out the process of digestion.
+Single-cell organisms, such as Porifera, can directly take up the via phagocytosis or by endocytosis while in complex creatures specialized organs and tissues developed to carry out the process of digestion.

 Invertebrates, for example, Platyhelminthes (flatworms), Ctenophora (comb jellies), and Cnidaria (coral, jellyfish, and sea anemones) have a single opening that serves both the functions of ingestion of food as well as the elimination of food.

 In other invertebrates, like an earthworm, the simplest form of the alimentary canal is present wherein the alimentary canal has a mouth for the ingestion of food and anus for the expulsion of the food.